tobiasfrei/nodejs-rust-binding/README.md

 ### conclusion

 The actual parsing is done with Rust in half the time, but with several function calls the V8 takes effect and the garbage collector do his work.
-However, after 1800 serial calls Rust performs a little bit faster than JS.